yeged/Javascript/README.md

 ## Closure

-A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
-In other words, a closure gives you access to an outer function’s scope from an inner function.
+A closure gives you access to an outer function’s scope from an inner function.
 In JavaScript, closures are created every time a function is created, at function creation time.

 Fonksiyon değişkenlerinin fonksiyon bittikten sonra da erişebilir olması.

 ````
 function number(n){